LudovicEspeel/course-web-essentials/docs/23_webstyling_css/README.md

 ### Inherit

-CSS works on the principle of inheritance.
-I.e. that elements that are children of another element also automatically inherit all formatting from that element.
+CSS works on the principle of inheritance, meaning that some properties, particularly those related to text and fonts, are automatically inherited by child elements from their parent element, while other properties like layout and positioning are not.

 ## CSS base

 ### Format set

-A CSS style set consists of a selector and a definition block:
+A CSS style set consists of a selector and a declaration/definition block:

 ![download](./images/image4.png)